nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 B
 ```

-Since the double-byte character is treated as two separate code units, there are four empty lines between `A` and `B` in the output.
+Since the surrogate pair character is treated as two separate code units, there are four empty lines between `A` and `B` in the output.

 Fortunately, ECMAScript 6 aims to fully support Unicode (see Chapter 2), and the default string iterator is an attempt to solve the string iteration problem.
 As such, the default iterator for strings works on characters rather than code units.
 Changing this example to use the default string iterator with a `for-of` loop results in more appropriate output.
 Here's the tweaked code: